seyous/FIRSTSIGHTTEST/README.md

     ### IDE:

-   *  This project was written using cypress, Open the project with code editor such as visual tudio code.
+   *  This project was written using cypress, Open the project with code editor such as visual studio code.

      ###  Project folder

          *  cypress\integration\TestCases

+     ###  Dependencies

+         *  install node JS - To confirm NodeJS is install - type node -v on the terminal
+         *  To install the cypress dependencies - npm install cypress

    ###  Run Test

          *  You can run the test in the Terminal with the command - npx cypress open